WilliamsiNFINITE/Bug-tracker-VariaMos/README.md

 ```
 Note: JWT_SECRET is used to generate the JSON Web Token signature.

-If you are not familiar with it, check this: https://jwt.io/introduction
+If you are not familiar with it, check this [documentation](https://jwt.io/introduction)

 #### Client: